 Their property is actually 14 acres and a winery permit was already grandfathered in when they made the purchase.
 This is prime steep rocky hillside Stag’s Leap terroir.
 Today with county regulations you would not be able to plant new vines here because of the steepness of the land.
 This makes is necessary to do everything by hand and the vineyard is meticulously maintained throughout the year.
 The vineyard faces northwest and as a result of its location and elevation has excellent exposure to the sun.
 With that said, this part of Stag’s Leap is actually quite windy and the wind provides a moderating influence – the hang time is actually quite long.

 Cavus makes one wine each year – and with the vineyard grown on rocky soils and the fruit that is dropped throughout the summer their production is usually only around 200 cases.
 Their first commercial vintage dates from 2004.
-We tried the 2008 Cabernet Sauvignon (not yet released) – this wine is roughly composed of varietal percentages based on the proportion of vines in their vineyard – 94% Cabernet Sauvignon, 4% Cabernet Franc and 2% Merlot.
+We tried the 2008 Cabernet Sauvignon (not yet released at the time of our tasting) – this wine is roughly composed of varietal percentages based on the proportion of vines in their vineyard – 94% Cabernet Sauvignon, 4% Cabernet Franc and 2% Merlot.